Credit Bureau of Canada Collections

 Why is Credit Bureau of Canada Collections calling me?

-If you've received a call from Credit Bureau of Canada Collections, a creditor has likely referred your unpaid account to them for collection.
-CBCC represents the original creditor rather than owning the debt.
+Credit Bureau of Canada Collections calls when a creditor has referred your unpaid account for collection.
+Credit Bureau of Canada Collections represents the original creditor rather than owning the debt.

 Often, these calls are legitimate and mean you owe money.
-But they could be about an old account you'd forgotten about, a mistake on their end, a debt you genuinely don't recognize, or a scammer using CBCC's name to try to trick you.
+But sometimes it's an old account you forgot about, a mistake on their end, a debt you don't recognize, or a scam using the company's name.

-Before you confirm any personal information or acknowledge the debt, ask for written verification to avoid scams and confirm that you owe the debt.
+Before you confirm any personal information or acknowledge the debt, ask for written verification.

 Source: Government of Canada (FCAC) – Dealing with a debt collector